106xn/106xn/README.md

 - 👋 Hi, I’m @106xn, 39 years old, from Argentina, but i can relocate in North America or Europe.
-- 👀 I’m interested in learning Full Stack development.
+- 👀 I’m interested in learning Full Stack development, and amazon web services.
 - 🌱 I’m currently learning Sql using Visual Basic, and Hyper-v.
 - 💞️ I’m looking to collaborate on enterprises and small clients around the world.
 - 📫 How to reach me (here) o by mail to: abaudracco@yahoo.com.ar